 REMEDIES.
-Aconite, Mercurius vivus, Belladonna, Arsenicum, and Bryonia.
+Aconite, Mercurius vivus, Belladonna, Ar micum, and Bryonia.

-Aconite is generally required to commence the treatment with, if the disease assumes an inflammatory character, and there is fever, dry cough, violent sneezing, and running from the nose.
+Aconite is generally required to commence the treatment with, if the disease assumed an inflammatory character, and there is fever, dry cough, violent sneezing, and running from the nose.

-Dose.--Four drops or six globules every three hours.
+DOSE.-Four drops or six globules every three hours.